Shake up Taco Tuesday with these colorful Taco Stuffed Peppers filled with ground beef, taco spices, black beans, corn, and melted cheese.

 - 💬 Comments

-Simply brown the ground beef, then season it with your favorite taco seasoning.
+The peppers get a quick head start in the microwave, so they become tender without needing to boil them.
+For the filling, simply brown the ground beef, then season it with your favorite taco seasoning.
 This is the same quick seasoning trick I use when making my Easy Ground Beef Enchiladas.
-Then add tomato paste, corn, black beans, and cheese to the taco meat to make a delicious taco-inspired filling.
+Then add tomato paste, black beans, corn, and cheese for a hearty taco filling.

 Ingredient Notes